 - $16.99 per pound

 Cod and Mahi Mahi Mercury Levels

 The EPA and FDA have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 11.
 This is especially important for young infants, developing children and pregnant women.

 They established a list of best fish, good choices and ones to avoid based on their mercury levels.
-Therefore, does cod or Mahi Mahi have more mercury?
+Therefore, let’s examine the mercury in each fish.

 Mahi Mahi contains more mercury than cod.
 Cod is listed on the FDA’s best choices of fish to consume regarding their mercury levels.
-Mahi Mahi is listed as a good choice which should be limited to one serving a week.
+Mahi Mahi is listed as a good choice.

 Cod vs Mahi Mahi: Habitats, Size, Weight, Appearance

 Let’s take a detailed look at the differences between the two fish.

 Mahi Mahi and cod are from different families and species.
 The average Mahi Mahi is longer and weighs more than cod.
 Mahi Mahi has more color with greenish and gold coloring while cod is brownish.
 Mahi Mahi can be found in seas and oceans worldwide while cod is found in the Atlantic and Pacific Ocean.

 Mahi Mahi is from the Coryphaenidae family, Coryphaena genus and the species C. hippurus.
 It is also known as dolphinfish or dorado.